|Birthdate:||June 29, 1980|

 After starting out the 2010 season with a sixth-place finish in the Daytona 500, Truex and his team struggled to put together solid finishes.
 He ended the season with just one top-five and seven top-10s and a No. 22 ranking in the point standings.

 2011 brought some improvement as Truex rose to 18th in the final point standings.
 He won a pole at Dover and posted 12 top 10s in 36 starts with a best finish of second (behind Brad Keselowski) in the night race at Bristol.

-Truex continued to show improvement in 2012, helping to spark a breakthrough season for Michael Waltrip Racing by putting his No. 56 Toyota into the Chase for the NASCAR Sprint Cup as the No. 10 seed.
+Truex continued to show improvement in 2012, helping to spark a breakthrough season for Michael Waltrip Racing by putting his No. 56 Toyota into the playoffs as the No. 10 seed.